verrazzano/examples/todo-list/README.md

 one application (ToDo List) and one data source.
 The steps to configure the database and the WebLogic Server domain are described in the [Setup](#setup) section.
 After the initial setup, you will begin the process of moving this domain to Kubernetes with Verrazzano in the [Lift and Shift](#lift-and-shift) section.
-This simple example does not include the setup of the virtual cloud network that would be needed to access an on-premises database, nor does it document how to migrate a database to the cloud.
+This simple example does not include the setup of the networking that would be needed to access an on-premises database, nor does it document how to migrate a database to the cloud.

 ## Requires
 - MySQL Database 8.x (Database Server)
 - [WebLogic Server 12.2.1.4.0](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html) (Application Server)

-  **NOTE**: All WebLogic Server installers are supported except the Quick Installer.
+  **NOTE**: All WebLogic Server installers are supported _except_ the Quick Installer.

 - [Maven](https://maven.apache.org/download.cgi) (To build the ToDo List application)
 - [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) (To convert the WebLogic Server domain to and from metadata)
 - [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) (To build the Docker image)

 ## Setup
-Create a sample domain that represents your on-premises WebLogic Server domain:
+Create a sample domain that represents your on-premises WebLogic Server domain.
 1. [Create a database](#create-a-database-using-mysql-called-tododb) in MySQL called `tododb`.
 2. [Create a WebLogic Server domain](#create-a-new-weblogic-server-domain).
     - Create the sample domain that represents the on-premises domain.
     - Configure a data source to access the MySQL database.
     - Be aware of these domain limitations:
         - There are two supported domain types, single server and single cluster.
-        - Domains must use the default value, `AdminServer`, for `AdminServerName`.
+        - Domains must use:
-        - Domains must be using:
+            - The default value, `AdminServer`, for `AdminServerName`.
             - WebLogic Server listen port for the Administration Server: `7001`.
             - WebLogic Server listen port for the Managed Server: `8001`.
             - Note that these are all standard WebLogic Server default values.